erosgbcs/thermal-web-system/README.md

 - ESP32 device(s) flashed with firmware that:
   - Streams temperature data over WebSocket (port 81)
   - Accepts commands for `safeLimit`, unit change, etc.
-- (Optional) Node.js if you want to serve the files locally with a simple HTTP server.
+- Node.js and npm for running the local development server.

 ---